-Court documents state that the Conteras, two witnesses, and the victim all met up at Johnson Hall and then went to a dance club together in Lawrence, Kan. around 9 p.m. on the night of Feb.
+Charging documents stated the suspect Juan Conteras, 22, two witnesses, and the victim all met up at Johnson Hall and then went to a dance club together in Lawrence, Kan. around 9 p.m. on the night of Feb.
 23.

 The victim told police that after dancing a while at the club, she and Contreras went to a couch to relax and Contreras offered to get her a drink.

-He returned and gave the victim a fruity alcoholic beverage, which she drank.
-She said she doesn't remember anything after that until she woke up back at Johnson Hall around 7 a.m. the next day.
+She said he returned and gave her a fruity alcoholic beverage, which she drank.
+She said she doesn’t remember anything after that until she woke up back at Johnson Hall around 7 a.m. the next day.
 She said her pants and underwear were off; her shirt was on backwards; and her bra was undone.

 She confronted Contreras about what happened, and he told her they had sex.
 The victim said she flew into a rage, hitting him in the face several times and saying that he raped her.